-We are looking for members who are committed to helping to shape the landscape for the financial protection of air travellers and customers of air travel organisers.
+We are looking for a Chair who is committed to helping to shape the landscape for the financial protection of air travellers and customers of air travel organisers.
 We are seeking to assemble a Committee with a balance of skills, knowledge and breadth of experience to reflect the diversity of the air travel sector and consumers.
 We welcome applications from all areas of society and want the Committee to be representative of UK society as a whole.